ericskim/hscc18_modular/examples/consensus/readme.md

 About
 ============

-Two examples contained in the [HSCC18 modular control systems paper][paper].
+Consensus example contained in the [HSCC18 modular control systems paper][paper].

-* runningmax.cc: An example to test the scalability of the interconnection decomposition.
 * consensus.cc: Multiple scalar systems are tasked with agreeing on a consensus location.
 The only global information available to each individual system is the average state amongst all systems.